 The Body Remembers When The World Broke Open blends form and function to create a compelling narrative whole.
-Its proof positive that the rules of filmmaking can be broken when given a context and meaning that allows for it.
-Ludwig Wittgenstein claimed that “The meaning is in the use.”
+It's proof positive that the rules of filmmaking can be broken when given a context and meaning that allows for it.
+Ludwig Wittgenstein claimed that, “The meaning is in the use.”
 A pause in dialogue, a change of camera angle, an edit, all rely on their context to provide them with meaning.
 A gesture or technique is meaningful when it realizes a purpose.

 The first ten minutes of the film we spend crosscutting between the two women who have yet to meet.
-We learn a bit about their respective lives before the credits roll and the movie begins in earnest.
-As soon as they encounter each other on the street the single shot begins.
-The film ends when they separate and I found the separation all the more emotional because as an audience member I had spent as much time with these two women as they had with each other.
-Having the film be a single shot means that it happens in real time.
-When the taxi they are in stops at a red light we all stop and wait.
+We learn a bit about their respective lives before the credits roll, and the movie begins in earnest.
+As soon as they encounter each other on the street, the single shot begins.
+The film ends when they separate, and I found the separation all the more emotional because, as an audience member, I had spent as much time with these two women as they had with each other.
+Having the film be a single shot means that it happens in real-time.
+When the taxi they are in stops at a red light, we all stop and wait.

-It is actually during these pauses between events that this movies really shines.
+It is actually during these pauses between events that this movie really shines.
 The awkward silences, the glances, the waiting, is never boring, never slow.
 The narrative, the filming, and the acting conspire to keep us invested, projecting and thinking.
 We are ruminating on the difficult situation that Áila and Rosie are in.
 We ponder the options together.
 The camera often stays tight on the character’s faces.
-Rosie has a very dampened affect and mumbles through motionless lips, but there is no doubt about the roiling emotions and tangle of thoughts that are hiding beneath.
+Rosie has a very dampened effect and mumbles through motionless lips, but there is no doubt about the roiling emotions and tangle of thoughts that are hiding beneath.